The Skinny on GMO’s

 Stuart Florida Chiropractor Sleeping PositionWe sleep for nearly one third of our lives!
 Sleep is critical for healthy repair and regeneration and sleep shouldn’t be painful!
 Take the time to assess the position that you sleep in and make these simple changes for better spinal health.
 It’s never too early to begin with proper use of pillows.
 Pediatric patients also benefit from proper alignment while sleeping, preventing unnecessary spinal stress from an early age.

-Ask Dr. Brown and Dr. Boyland at the Coast Spine Center for advice on where to find pillows for proper support.
+Ask Dr. Hugh and Dr. Boyland at the Coast Spine Center for advice on where to find pillows for proper support.